zoom/sample-app-ionic/README.md

       * **ionic-native/core@5.25.0+**
       * **ionic-native/zoom@5.25.0+**

-    If you are developing on Android, you will need to install the latest version of cordova-android
+    If you are developing on Android, you will need to install the latest version of cordova-android(Since the current released version of cordova-android does not support Android SDK API Level 29, please install the latest version from their Github repo, which supports Android SDK API Level 29)
     ```
-    ionic cordova platform add android@8.0.0+
+    ionic cordova platform add https://github.com/apache/cordova-android.git
     ```

     and install the following 2 plugins before you can use the Ionic SDK: